josecamachop/FCParser/FCParser_user_manual.md

 **Online**: Boolean variable to determine if online or offline mode.
 Online mode is set for real time application
               (only one process) while offline mode is used for processing already stored data sets (multiprocess).

 **Processes**: Number of processes used by the program.
 Use a number between 1 and the number of cores of your system.
-If this parameter is not specified, the program will parallelise the work using 8 threads.
+If this parameter is not specified, 80% of maximum possible cores of the system will be set.

 **Split:** In this field, the temporal sampling parameters are specified.
 Time window in minutes, as well as start time and end time for sampling interval.
 Time parameters format must be YYYY-MM-DD hh:mm:ss.